 Coordinator of the Night Bus and Heated Tents projects

-Nochlezhka’s logo and statutory documents
+Nochlezhka’s statutory documents

 INN (Taxpayer’s Individual Number, OGRN, Charter, Minutes from the election of the chairperson, EGRUL

 Salary of Nochlezhka’s staff